umcconnell/servum/README.md

 ### Linux

-To install the binary systemwide on linux, make sure it is executable before moving it to `usr/bin`:
+To install the binary system-wide on Linux, make sure it is executable before moving it to `usr/bin`:

 ```bash